John Jacob Astor IV: Titanic

 The New York Herald report of the sinking of Titanic.
 Most reports featured the Astors in the headlines.

 While traveling, Madeleine Force Astor became pregnant.
 Wanting the child born in the U.S., the Astors boarded Titanic on her maiden voyage to New York.
 They embarked in Cherbourg, France via the SS Nomadic, in first class and were the wealthiest passengers aboard.
 Accompanying the Astors were Astor's valet, Victor Robbins; Mrs. Astor's maid, Rosalie Bidois; and her nurse, Caroline Louise Endres.
 They also took their pet dog, an Airedale Terrier named Kitty.
 The Astors were deeply fond of their dog and had come close to losing her on a previous trip when she went missing in Egypt.
 Kitty did not survive the sinking.
 They had met up with Margaret "Molly" Brown traveling through Egypt.
 According to Edith Rosenbaum, Astor pointed out some vital statistics of the ship, and said, "She's unsinkable, a modern shipbuilding miracle."

 On April 14, when Captain Edward J. Smith attended a large dinner party in B Deck restaurant, Salon Steward Thomas Whiteley stated that Smith "talked and joked with Mr Astor.
 Shortly after Titanic hit the iceberg, Isaac Frauenthal saw Astor approach Captain Smith and tell him, "Captain, my wife is not in good health.
 She has gone to bed, and I don't want to get her up unless it is absolutely necessary.
 What is the situation?"
 Smith advised Astor to awaken his wife, as they might have to take to the boats.
 Astor "never changed expression...thanked the Captain courteously and walked rapidly, but composedly away".
 Astor informed his wife of the collision but told her the damage did not appear to be serious.
 He and his wife and other passengers talked about the collision with the iceberg.
-Some time later, as the ship's lifeboats for first class were being manned, Astor remained unperturbed; he and his wife played with the mechanical horses in the gymnasium.
-At some point Astor is thought to have sliced the lining of an extra lifebelt with a pen knife to show his wife its contents, either to prove they were not of use or to reassure her that they were.
+Some time later, as the ship's lifeboats were being manned, Astor remained unperturbed; he and his wife played with the mechanical horses in the gymnasium.
+At some point Astor is thought to have sliced open the lining of an extra lifebelt with a pen knife to show his wife its contents, either to prove they were not of use or to reassure her that they were.
 He even declared: "We are safer here than in that little boat."